usi-dag/receiver-types-profiler/README.md

 ## Utilities
 The folder 'src-utilities' contains script that can be used to make it easir to understand the output of the profiling and analysis.

-## Analysis Java
+## Digest Java
-The folder 'analysis' contains the code which is responsible to parse and digest the output of the profiler.
+The folder 'src-digest' contains the code which is responsible to parse and digest the output of the profiler.
 Beside some crude data digestion some basic analysis are performed as well.

 ## Analysis Python